The Natural History Museum Los Angeles has a Dinosaur Hall, fossil pit, and meteorite collection!

 3. See the famous T.Rex Trio at the Dinosaur Hall.

 The popular T.Rex Trio includes three skeletons of a baby, juvenile and sub-adult T-Rex.

 4. The 14,000 square foot Dinosaur Hall has 20 dinosaur skeletons and 300 fossils.

 Natural History Museum Los Angeles: Best Exhibits

-5. Check out this American Mastodon skeleton that went extinct 11,000 years ago.
+5. Check out an American Mastodon skeleton that went extinct 11,000 years ago.

 Natural History Museum Los Angeles: Visitor Guide

-6. The skeletons of Allodesmus are suspended from the ceiling, and swam through a submerged California 15 million years ago.
+6. See Allodesmus skeletons suspended from the ceiling, that swam through a submerged California 15 million years ago!

 7. Check out the beautiful African and North American Diorama Halls with lions, giraffes and elephants.

 Observe beautiful dioramas from the 1920s (staged landscapes) of lions, giraffes, elephants, gorillas, chimpanzees, elephants, bison, moose, and bears at the Natural History Museum Los Angeles.